toshipiazza/drstackvis/README.md

 * [x] write esp AFTER write occurs, current esp values are WRONG
   * [x] pass into clean call?
   * [x] make it cross-architecture
-* [ ] output current output of running program (Base64 encoding, in place!)
+* [ ] wrap write syscall/function, and base64 encode the output to stdout/stderr
-  * Read in stdout with mmap.
-Use read and write protections so we can just base64 encode it in place.
 * [ ] output instruction at which write occurs (see `type` in `memtrace_simple.c`)
 * [ ] determine whether a pointer is on the stack or heap and color accordingly

-> NOTE: to output current output, use dup2 to duplicate to
-> some other file descriptor, then use fdopen to read it in
-> incrementally, every time `memtrace` is called

 ## JSON Output (tentative)